Stuffed Peppers

 • ½ tablespoon Italian seasoning

-• ½ cup Monterey Jack cheese
+• ½ cup Monterey Jack or cheddar cheese

 • chopped parsley, for garnishing